bitovi/academy/src/react-native/19-performance-optimization/performance-optimization.md

 ## Next steps

-Now we've got a complete and performant application.
+Now we’ve got a complete and performant application.
 Let's finish out our work by learning about [Building React Native Apps](./building)